 Free temporary France phone number to receive SMS online (+33)

-These are shared French lines, so they are best for a quick test.
+A temporary French phone number is a virtual number with a +33 country code that receives SMS codes online.
+You don't need a SIM card or a physical presence in France.
+People use it to get a one-time password (OTP) during account sign-up or two-factor authentication (2FA), without sharing their real number.
+These are shared French numbers, so they are best for a quick test.
 If you need a clean one for a real account, this page also points you to free SMS numbers online and a private option.

 Which apps deliver to a free France number

-Not every service sends a code to a shared line.
+Not every service sends a code to a shared number.
 Some let any message through, others quietly block public ones.
-Here is what we see work and what tends to fail on these French lines.
+Here is what we see work and what tends to fail on these French numbers.

 What the free service handles wellTested